 This course will familiarize students with current issues, drugs and the trends in crime including both legal responses and substance abuse treatment.
 CRJU 215.
 SPECIAL POPULATIONS IN CRIMINAL JUSTICE.
 3 semester hours.
 This course examines the historical, legal and ethical issues surrounding special populations in the field of criminal justice.
 This course scrutinizes those populations as victims, offenders and practitioners within the U.S. criminal justice system.
 Prerequisite: CRJU 105.
+CRJU 220.
+CRIMINAL BEHAVIOR AND PROFILING.
+3 semester hours.
+This course provides an introduction to the theory, research, and application of criminal profiling.
+Criminal behaviors and the typologies that correlate to the evaluation of motive in crime commission are considered in the exploration of how psychological undertones subsist in the assessment of crime, criminal behavior, sociological and criminological applications, geographical location, situational variables, victim selection, perpetration patterns and behavioral tendencies.
+Students will study and examine the practices that are employed within the investigative practice for the purpose of advancing their skills in the behavioral assessment procedure of applying criminal profiling to the appraisal of criminality.
+Prerequisite CRJU 105 or PSYC 101.
 CRJU 301.
 JUVENILE DELINQUENCY AND JUSTICE.
 3 semester hours.
 This course is a theoretical and empirical study of the etiology, distribution and extent of delinquency, problems involved in measuring delinquency, role of the police, courts and legal statutes, and a critical examination of treatment and prevention programs.
 Particular attention will be given to the development of juvenile justice policy.
 Finally, contemporary issues relating to juvenile delinquency and violence will also be addressed.
 Prerequisite: CRJU 105.
 CRJU 302.
 ETHICAL DECISION MAKING IN JUSTICE.
 3 semester hours.
-This course introduces students to the major ethical systems and a five-step problem-solving process to analyze ethical issues and moral dilemmas commonly faced by criminal justice professionals in law enforcement, the courts and corrections.
+This course introduces students to the major ethical systems and a fivestep problem-solving process to analyze ethical issues and moral dilemmas commonly faced by criminal justice professionals in law enforcement, the courts and corrections.
 Students will be given scenarios and case studies that they will analyze to suggest various ethical decisions from various ethical perspectives.
 Prerequisite: CRJU 105.
 CRJU 311.
 VICTIMIZATION.
 3 semester hours.